-17.2 Where local law does not apply

-- (1) In situations where- - (a) one or more provisions of this local law have been suspended; or - (b) a matter is not regulated by the Act, the Regulations or this local law the presiding member is to decide questions relating to the conduct of the meeting.
+- 16.2 Where standing orders do not apply - (1) In situations where- - (a) 1 or more provisions of this local law have been suspended; or - (b) a matter is not regulated by the Act, the Regulations or this local law, the presiding member is to decide questions relating to the conduct of the meeting.

-(2) The decision of the presiding member under subclause (1) is final, except where a motion is moved and carried under clause 11.10.

-17.3 Cases not provided for in local law
+- (2) The decision of the presiding member under subclause (1) is final, except where a motion is moved and carried under clause 10.10. - 16.3 Cases not provided for in standing orders

 The presiding member is to decide questions of order, procedure, debate, or otherwise in cases where this local law, the Act or the Regulations are silent.
-The decision of the presiding member in these cases is final, except where a motion is moved and carried under clause 11.10.
+The decision of the presiding member in these cases is final, except where a motion is moved and carried under clause 10.10.

-PART 18-MEETINGS OF ELECTORS
+PART 17-MEETINGS OF ELECTORS

-18.1 Electors' general meetings
+17.1 Electors' general meetings